workalendar/workalendar/CONTRIBUTING.rst

 Here is a list of the holidays in *Zhraa*:

-* January 1st, New year's eve,
+* January 1st, New year's Day,
 * May 1st, Labour day,
 * Easter Monday, which is variable (from march to may),
 * The first monday in June, to celebrate the birth of the Founder of the Kingdom, Zhraa (nobody knows the exact day he was born, so this day was chosen as a convention),